War-Brokers-Mods/WBM/README.md

 ### Updating

-Simply replace the existing dll file with the latest version.
+Simply go through the installation process again and replace existing files.
+You don't have to reinstall BepInEx to reinstall WBM.

 ## Usage